 How do You Battle Loneliness?

-If you find yourself battling loneliness, what should do?
+If you find yourself battling with being isolated, what should do?

-Here are some things that you can do to battle loneliness.
+Here are some things that you can do to battle aloneness.

 - Get involved in community service.
 Frequently, when we think more of others and take care of their needs we focus less on ourselves and therefore, our problems.
 Also, doing something for someone else makes us feel good about ourselves.